HackBulgaria/Programming51-1/week1/3-Palindrome-Score/README.md

 * `P(n) = 1`, if `n` is palindrome
 * `P(n) = 1 + P(s)` where `s` is the sum of `n` and the `reverse of n`

-In a `com.hackbulgaria.51.week1` package, in a `PalindromeScore.java` class, implement a program that:
+In a `com.hackbulgaria.51.week1` package, in a `PalindromeScore` class, implement a program that:

 * Reads one integer `n` from the standard input
 * Output the palindrome score for `n`